HaoLiu4391/Hao_Liu.github.io/_pages/about.md

                                                                    <br /> - Conscious Modelling (Global Workspace Theory etc. , inspired by M.Blum and Bengio's work)

 * Junior year (2022-2023), <br />I built a Trade Network Prediction system using [Non-Parametric Transformer](https://github.com/OATML/Non-Parametric-Transformers) with Qingchen Liu, based on tabular data form and using a product-level dataset [BACI](http://cepii.fr/cepii/en/bdd_modele/bdd_modele_item.asp?id=37).
-                           <br />At MIT Brain & Cognition Department, in Joshua Tenenbaum's group, doing project's related to Multi-Agent Language Communication and the Theory Of Mind(TOM), supervised by Postdoc Tianmin Shu.
+                           <br />At MIT Brain & Cognition Department, doing project's related to Multi-Agent Language Communication and the Theory Of Mind(TOM), supervised by Postdoc Tianmin Shu.
                            <br />At BIGAI, for projects about multiagent learning in social environment, RL and evolution learning.
 We proposed an Adaptive Environment with Social Structures for Multi-Agent Decision-Making.
 Now this paper is published at [NIPS 2024 benchmark track](https://neurips.cc/virtual/2024/poster/97511)

 * Senior year (2023-2024), <br /> I did multiagent reinforcement learning with emergency communication with Prof. Hang Su, We want to generalize beyond Traditional Referential Game setting, using a multiagent interactive, cooperative environment setting.
                            <br /> I used LLM for anomaly detection for malicious transaction in BlockChain, I did this during I was a intern at [Sec3](https://www.sec3.dev/), using Solana Dataset.
 This research is guided by Prof. [Wenbo Guo](https://henrygwb.github.io/) and Prof. [Xingyu Xing](http://xinyuxing.org/).
 Now the paper is out on arxiv: BlockFound: [Customized blockchain foundation model for anomaly detection](https://arxiv.org/abs/2410.04039).

+* Master years (2024-2026), <br /> I used diffusion model and diffusion inversion as a generative approach to model how information in stored and compressed in our memory system.
+Specificlly, the encoding and reinstatement process from neo-crotex to hippocampus.
+I did behaviour correlation of the model ([mnemonic similarity task](https://pmc.ncbi.nlm.nih.gov/articles/PMC6991464/)), as well as neuron correlation of the model([Natural Scenes Dataset](https://naturalscenesdataset.org/)).
+                            <br /> I also tried to explore Heretical reinforcement learning and meta reinforcement learning for task representations and goal compositionality in sparce-rewarded environment.

 More Info
 ======
-My hobbies include Travelling, Mountain Hiking and Photography.  :)
+My hobbies include Travelling, Mountain Hiking, Photography, Reading books and Playing minecraft.  :)

 Books that I’ve read since 2024
 ======